John Houseman: Personal life

+Houseman was married to Zita Johann from 1929 to 1933.
+She was a stage actress when they married and he was a successful grain dealer until the 1929 stock market crash, at which point he became destitute and she encouraged him to pursue a new career in the theater.

+Houseman was in a relationship with actress Joan Fontaine after her marriage to actor Brian Aherne ended in 1945.

+In 1952, Houseman married Joan Courtney, a British actress born in 1916.
+They had two sons together.
+Under the name "Joan Houseman," she acted in TV and film in the 1950s and 1960s.
+The couple was married until his death in 1988.

+Death

 On October 31, 1988, Houseman died at age 86 of spinal cancer at his home in Malibu, California.
-He was cremated and his ashes were scattered at sea.

 In popular culture

 Houseman was portrayed by Cary Elwes in the Tim Robbins–directed film Cradle Will Rock (1999).
 Actor Eddie Marsan plays the role of Houseman in Richard Linklater's film Me & Orson Welles (2009).
 Houseman was played by actor Jonathan Rigby in the Doctor Who audio drama Invaders from Mars set around the War of the Worlds broadcast.
 Actor Sam Troughton portrayed Houseman in the 2020 film Mank.

-In the Seinfeld episode "The Face Painter", Jerry tells Elaine that Alec Berg has "a good John Houseman name".
-Jerry then imitates Houseman, speaking Alec Berg's name in a non-rhotic, gravelly rasp.

-In the SCTV episode "Jane Eyrehead", guest star Robin Williams portrayed Houseman in the sketch commercial "An Evening with John Houseman", in which he reads the Mellonville phonebook to a cheering theater audience.